TSEM: Temporally Weighted Spatiotemporal Explainable Neural Network for Multivariate Time Series: Related Work

 An LSTM layer is designed to learn the intercorrelation between values along the time dimension, which is always a one-dimensional sequence; hence, the layer can be replaced solely by a one-dimensional convolutional layer.
-Using this concept, Roy Assaf et al. \cite{assaf2019mtex} created the Multivariate Time Sequence Explainable Convolutional Neural Network (MTEX-CNN), a serial two-stage convolutional neural network consisting of a series of 2-D convolutional layers coupled to a series of 1-D convolutional layers.
+Using this concept, Roy Assaf et al. \cite{assaf2019mtex} created the Multivariate Time Sequence Explainable Convolutional Neural Network (MTEX-CNN), a serial two-stage convolutional neural network consisting of a series of Conv2D layers coupled to a series of 1D convolutional (Conv1D) layers.
 Similarly, Kevin Fauvel et al. \cite{fauvel2021xcm} obtained the two convolutional layers by linking them in parallel, believing that this would give an extra temporal interpretation for the neural network's predictions.
+The eXplainable Convolutional Neural Network for Multivariate Time Series Classification (XCM) architecture provides a faithful local explanation to the prediction of the model as well as a high overall accuracy for the prediction of the model.
+Furthermore, as shown by the author of this research, the CNN-based structure allows the model to converge quicker than the RNN-based structure while also having lesser variation across epochs.
+Besides that, in their paper \cite{fauvel2021xcm}, XCM demonstrated their state of the art performance.
+By switching from a serial to a parallel framework, XCM was able to considerably enhance the performance of MTEX-CNN.
+Specifically, the information from the input data is received directly by both 1D and 2D modules; as a result, the extracted features are more glued to the input than if the data were taken from another module.